 By Marianne Lefebvre, R.D., M.Sc., dietitian

-No matter where you are in the world, the local cuisine is a rich blend of fruits, vegetables, and traditional dishes, each region offering unique flavors and culinary practices rooted in culture and history.
-This article takes you on a culinary voyage through the Caribbean, India, Korea, the Middle East, and East Africa, showcasing the regions’ distinctive local ingredients and recipes.
+No matter where you are in the world, you will experience culinary practices rooted in culture and history, with a rich blend of fruits, vegetables, and traditional dishes.
+This blog takes you on a culinary journey through the Caribbean, India, Korea, the Middle East, and East Africa, showcasing the regions’ distinctive local ingredients and recipes, and unique fruits and vegetables.

 Caribbean Produce: African and Indian Influences